Youth Concerto Competition

 Minwu Hu – Flute

-Minwu Hu was born in 2005 to a musical family.
-She commenced flute lessons at the age of seven with her father, Qing Hu.
-After two years of flute studying, Minwu participated in a music competition for woodwind and brass where she won the first prize in the fourteen years-and-under group.
-In 2016, after winning 1st prize in an international competition, she performed as a soloist at Carnegie Hall, New York.
+Minwu Hu was born in 2005 into a musical family.
+At the age of seven, Minwu started to learn the flute with her father, Mr Qing Hu.
+Two years later, she participated in the music competition for woodwind and was awarded first prize in the fourteen years and under group.
+In 2015, after winning 1st prize and the Judges’ Favourite Award in the American International Music Competition, she was invited to perform as a soloist in Carnegie Hall, New York in 2016.

 ‘Mozart is one of my favourite composers, because his music is always like a clear spring flowing through my heart.
 The warmness spreads through me!’
 Minwu says.
-Minwu currently studies at Presbyterian Ladies’ College and is one of the three flautists in the Melbourne Youth Orchestra (MYM).
+Minwu currently studies at Presbyterian Ladies’ College and participates in the school orchestra and ensembles; she is also a member of the Melbourne Youth Orchestra.

 Zhihan Jiang – Piano